-1) Plan of Study
+1) Program of Study

-The supervisory committee chair and the graduate student have the responsibility to plan a program of study, which requires approval from the supervisory committee and the Director of Graduate Studies.
-An initial plan of study should be completed with the assistance of the primary advisor/supervisory committee chair and submitted to the Director of Graduate Studies and department administrative assistant by the end of the second semester of coursework.
-A final copy of the plan of study should be submitted to the Director of Graduate Studies and department administrative assistant before completion of the qualifying examination.
-The department administrative assistant will enter the plan of study into the Electronic Graduate Record File for formal approval by all supervisory committee members and the Director of Graduate Studies.
+The supervisory committee chair and the graduate student have the responsibility to plan a Program of Study, which requires approval from the supervisory committee and the Director of Graduate Studies.
+An initial plan of study should be completed with the assistance of the primary advisor/supervisory committee chair and submitted to the Director of Graduate Studies and department administrative assistant by the end of the second semester of coursework (see Appendix 1 for example).
+A final copy of the Program of Study should be submitted to the Director of Graduate Studies and department administrative assistant before completion of the qualifying examination.
+The department administrative assistant will enter the Program of Study into the Electronic Graduate Record File for formal approval by all supervisory committee members and the Director of Graduate Studies.
 Students can check their Electronic Graduate Record File by logging into Campus Information Services (http://cis.utah.edu) and clicking on Graduate Student Summary under the Graduate Students section.